 Meet the Camp Billings Directors

-In over 110 years, Camp Billings has changed directors only four times!
-In 2019 Anne and Sean Collins will take over for Bob Green as the sixth generation of directors.
+Since 1906, Camp Billings has changed directors only four times!
+In 2019 Anne and Sean Collins took over for Bob Green as the sixth generation of directors.